 In the 1980's Dr. Larry Winiarski, director of the Aprovecho Research Center in Oregon, began engineering stoves for use in developing countries that would maximize energy efficiency, minimize the adverse health effects of a smokey kitchen full of particulate matter and noxious fumes, and maximize heat transfer to the cooking surface.
-Energy efficient wood cook stoves are also seen as one way of decreasing deforestation, as they require less timber fuel to maintain constant temperatures.
+Energy efficient wood cook stoves are also seen as one way of decreasing deforestation because they require less fuel to maintain constant temperatures.

 In 2018, Future Generations University began working with colleagues at Virginia Tech to test the efficiencies of various backyard sap evaporators.
-One of the stoves looked at was an Aprovecho designed rocket stove meant for cooking.
-The Aprovecho design leaves much to be desired as a cook stove, as the fire burns as hot as possible and the temperature is hard to control.
-This, however, is an advantage for evaporation sap, where the user needs the heated surface to be continuously very hot.
+One of the stoves looked at was an Aprovechodesigned rocket stove meant for cooking.
+The Aprovecho stove design burns hot and the temperature can be hard to control.
+This is an advantage for evaporating sap, where the user needs the heated surface to be continuously very hot.